 The Sunburst recommendation for octagonal window treatments: Plantation shutters or window film.
 Shutters are customized to fit perfectly within an octagonal window frame, keeping its unique shape and style.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.

-When we talk about “wide windows,” we refer to windows with a width greater than 4feet.
+When talking about “wide windows,” we’re referring to windows with a width greater than 4feet.
 That includes full wall windows that stretch far beyond what normal window treatments would cover.
 When designing for wide windows, Houston homeowners need to think about how well a window treatment will maintain their privacy and block light and temperature flow that wide windows normally allow.
 Finally, wide window treatments should be low maintenance in operating, as there’s a lot of real estate that they have to cover.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their subdued look works great with wider windows.
 Panel tracks are a type of shade with large panels of fabric that slide on a track–perfect for wide windows.
 Plantation shutters add a little more energy efficiency and privacy compared to shades, so if keeping your home cool is a priority, shutters might be your perfect solution.

-Angled windows (or “rake” windows) are appearing more and more in contemporary home design.
+Rake or angled windows are appearing more and more in contemporary home design.
 The trouble with angled window treatments, similar to octagon windows, is getting one that matches your unique window geometry.
-Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to open and shut often is oftentimes best for rake windows.
+Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and shut often is oftentimes best for rake windows.